Want to go to Japan? Of course you do!

 Tip: For any predetermined large purchases that need to be paid in cash (ryokan, tour group, etc.), set aside that amount in a sealed envelope so you don’t accidentally spend it on something else.

 You’ll find that you end up with A LOT of change in Japan.
-Pay with exact change whenever you can (They love that!) but keep a stash of ¥5 coins (the smaller one with the hole in the middle) to throw into the coin boxes at shrines before making a prayer. ¥5 (or “go en” in Japanese) is lucky.
+Pay with exact change whenever you can (They love that!) but keep a stash of ¥5 coins (the smaller one with the hole in the middle) to throw into the coin boxes at shrines before making a prayer. ¥5 (pronounced “go en” in Japanese) is lucky.

 Tip: Bring a coin purse – or buy one when you arrive.
 Japan is famous for character goods and you can find really cute accessories, like wallets, prolifically throughout Japan.
 My recommendations of favourite stores for character goods are Kiddyland and Tokyo Station Character Street.)